Abstha002/lspp60dayschallenge/README.md

 # 60-Day Learning Challenge 2025 with LSPP

 Welcome to my **60-Day Learning 2025 Challenge** repository!
-This project is part of the Leapfrog Student Partnership Program (LSPP) to master AI/ML, DevOps, AWS, Docker, and more, aiming for internships and community growth on X. Started on [Start Date, e.g., May 31, 2025], I’m documenting my journey day by day, building skills and sharing progress.
+This project is part of the Leapfrog Student Partnership Program (LSPP) to master AI/ML, DevOps, AWS, Docker, and more, aiming for internships and community growth on X. Started on [Start Date, e.g., June 1, 2025], I’m documenting my journey day by day, building skills and sharing progress.

 ## About Me
 - **Name**: Abhay Shrestha